czue/pegasus-docs/apis.md

 As part of the [front end](/front-end/), Pegasus ships with an API client that can be used to interact with your project's APIs.
 **This client is automatically generated from your APIs and should not be modified by hand.**

-You can find the source code of the API client(s) in the `assets/javascript/api-client` folder.
+You can find the source code of the API client(s) in the `api-client` folder in your project's root directory.

+*Note: In releases prior to 2024.3 the API client was in the `assets/javascript/api-client` directory.*

 ### Using the API client